 If you are missing a tooth, but have sound, healthy teeth on either side of the gap, a bridge may be a good option for you.
 A bridge is a replacement tooth which is bonded to adjacent teeth.
 The benefit to you?
 You keep the two neighbouring teeth intact, instead of having them filed down for a crown as in traditional crown and bridge work.
 Dr. Rachel is interested in helping you receive the least extensive and most appropriate dental treatment possible.

 Dr. Rachel takes great pride in helping all of our patients to have the healthiest most beautiful smile possible.
-If you have any questions about crowns or bridges, please feel free to speak with either Dr. Rachel or one of our Tooth Connection Dental team members in Woodbridge today.
+If you have any questions about crowns or bridges, please feel free to speak with either Dr. Rachel or one of our Tooth Connection Dental team members today.